mapninja/CV/README.md

  * GIS data collection development
  * Technical support for the use of GIS and Geotech in research and teaching.
  * Collaboration in Faculty research & curriculum development
- * Research GIS infrastructure administration, including system and database administration of 8 distinct server systems
+ * Research GIS infrastructure administration, including system and database administration of 8 distinct ArcGIS Server systems
  * GIS and Geotech related event coordination
  * Print Map reference and research services
  * Management of digitization workflows